Trump… A Farce

 The sons-and-daughters of the Brain were frantic.
 They could see the same scenarios play out always ending in disaster.
 They were gathered in the Strategic Armaments Room — staring down at a holographic projection of “things past” and “things to come.”
 The conference room was an exact replica of the glitzy showroom on Earth where major military decisions were authorized over a slice of chocolate cake.
-What disturbed the advisors was the lack of fashion-sense among the passengers on the Father-Ship.
+What disturbed the advisers was the lack of fashion-sense among the passengers on the Father-Ship.
 The lack of oxygen and total loss of control were also very problematic.

 When Morton Sedlack was ejected into space he was filled with remorse.
 Sedlack wasn’t sad because his life was over, he was bereft because he left someone behind.
 He loved a cyborg named Phantom Limb.
 As his body blew up in the vacuum of space he remembered his last night with Limb.

 Lights were flashing erratically due to the latest outburst from the Brain.
 A hellish rant of vitriol overflowed from the life-sustaining pool where the Brain was stored.
 Some people said the pool was a cage.
 Others said the Brain deserved to be in a cage.
 Morton and Limb relived beautiful moments together knowing the end was near.
-They tripped in enhanced VR, more real than life itself: the electrifying first kiss, metal to flesh… the fireworks of internal combustion and quivery intestines… the high-voltage synapse of brain cells conjoined with silicon chips… the ultimate experience being together when the sky exploded and the rocket launched into space.
+They tripped in enhanced VR, more real than life itself: the electrifying first kiss, metal to flesh… the fireworks of internal combustion and quivery intestines… the high-voltage synapse of brain cells conjoined with silicon chips… the ultimate experience being together at the beginning when the sky exploded and the rocket was launched into space.

 Phantom Limb railed against the night.
-He was more than a metal arm or leg… more than a limb; but Morton was the only person who ever treated him like an equal, like a whole human being.
+He was more than a metal arm or leg… more than a limb; but Morton was the only person who ever treated him like an equal; like a whole human being.
 Limb was hoping to receive a final message from Morton.
 Finally his I-phone-chip burped.
 The message was short: a spark dying in the night.
 It cut Limb to the core.
 He was immobilized.
 Frozen in grief.

 The sons-and-daughters were devoted to the Brain.
 All life and power flowed through them from the Brain.
 But, now, it was acting erratically: evicting passengers without space suits.
-As advisers and enablers they needed to calm the Brain down.
-The brilliant children of the Brain were befuddled and uncertain.
-It was always difficult for them to make a decision that didn’t involve inanimate objects like money.
-Unfortunately the family never understood the reality of other people which (of course) led to the initial debacle back on Earth.
+As advisers and enablers they needed to cater to the Brain.
+They needed to show love and admiration in order to calm the overly excited Brain.
+This time The brilliant children were befuddled and uncertain.
+It was always difficult for them to make a decision that didn’t involve money or real-estate.
+Unfortunately the family never understood the existence of other people… Of course their disregard and lack of empathy led to the initial debacle back on Earth.
 Now the children had to save the survivors on the ship.
 They downloaded suggestions from the computer archives.
-They contacted Alex Jones and Sessions-Page.
-They discovered a great recipe for Hemlock Tea from Stephen Bannon.
-They were advised to sooth the Master by massaging the Brain.
-No one wanted to get into the warm, viscous fluids in the life-sustaining pool.
-It was too uncomfortable and slimy.
+They contacted Alex Jones.
+They discovered a great recipe for Hemlock Tea from Mr. Miller (who wasn’t allowed on the ship because he appeared too ethnic).